 All properties surveyed in the Site PMA operate under the HUD Section 8 and/or Rural Development Section 515 (RD 515) programs, with project-based rental assistance available on the majority of units.
-Note that two of the three units which do not receive Rental Assistance (RA) at the subject Autumn Lane Apartments are occupied by tenants utilizing Housing Choice Vouchers.

 If the rents do not exceed the Payment Standards established by the local/regional housing authority, households with Housing Choice Vouchers may be willing to reside at a LIHTC project.
 Established by the Georgia Department of Community Affairs (GDCA) Rental Assistance Division, the regional Payment Standards, as well as the proposed subject gross rents, are summarized in the following table: